yeturilatha/hello/readme.txt.txt

 Hello git
-Git is a very popular version control solution
+Git is a very popular version control.